MrsRina/bicudo/README.md

 # Disclaimer

-I am using this project to learn advanced physic (rigid, mass, friction, euler, verlet, angular velocity, etc).
+I am using this project to learn advanced physic (rigidutil, mass, friction, euler, verlet, angular velocity, etc).
 You can easy make different games in the same project, you can have a 2D game while a 3D game is running.
 There is no docs still (also it is not a game engine).